The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 "We have to move fast," Aven said.
 "There's a pattern.
 The trees shift when we turn our backs."

 Cinder clenched her fists.
-"Then let's get out of here before whatever's doing this decides to get more aggressive."
+"Then let's get out of here before whatever's doing this gets more aggressive."

 Eris barely had time to react before she was falling.
-The world spun, dust and debris blinding her as she tumbled into darkness.
+Dust and debris blinded her as she tumbled into darkness.

-She hit the ground hard, the impact rattling through her bones.
+She hit the ground hard.
 Pain flared in her shoulder, but she forced herself up.

 The others groaned nearby.